Hafthor/loaf/README.md

 Note that dime is 0.10 vs 0.1.
 Also note that total is 0.15 rather than 0.15000000000000002.

 ## Strings
-The only string type in loaf is a essentially an array of bytes that is interpretted as UTF-8 text.
+The only string type in loaf is a essentially an array of bytes that is interpreted as UTF-8 text.

 ## Encoders/Decoders
 There is special support for encoders/decoders that allows you to chain them, but also it supports collapsing them.
 For example, if you read from a query string parameter, and output that to a JSON string, that is done with a stack of a query string decoder with a JSON string encoder.
 If you, instead read from a JSON string and output to a different JSON string, the stack collapses and the transformation becomes a noop.
 Well, technically, it is collapsed to just a JSON validator.
 These encoders/decoders are used to avoid creation of heap objects.